 MedlinePlus is designed to help you find appropriate, authoritative health information.
 To do this, we provide access to information produced by the National Library of Medicine and the National Institutes of Health, such as searches of MEDLINE/PubMed, our database that indexes medical research literature, and ClinicalTrials.gov, the database of clinical research studies conducted at the National Institutes of Health and many other institutions worldwide.
-We also provide you with a database of full-text drug and supplement information, an illustrated medical encyclopedia, a medical dictionary, and the latest health news.
+We also provide you with a database of full-text drug and supplement information and an illustrated medical encyclopedia.

 For MedlinePlus Connect, MedlinePlus identifies some materials for patients to access from Electronic Health Records.
 These materials are usually short overviews of diseases, conditions, and therapies written for patients, in an easily printable format.
 These materials must also meet our existing quality guidelines.

 - The organization's mission must relate to the goals and intended audience of MedlinePlus.

 - The organization must provide accurate, science-based information that complements or enhances the government information found on MedlinePlus.

 - The source of the content is established, respected and dependable.
 The organization publishes a list of advisory board members or consultants on the site.

 - The information provided is appropriate to the audience level, well-organized and easy to use.